In 1149 of the Common Era, Eleanor, Duchess of Aquitaine and Queen of France set forth on Crusade with her tyrannous husband, Louis VII.

 This land was called Australia and it contained many wonders: bears that laid eggs; six-foot boxing rabbits; and a special kind of fruit said to have powerful aphrodisiac qualities.

-A thought occured to Eleanor.
+A thought occurred to Eleanor.
 Why stay as queen, under the thumb of a cruel man, when she could set sail with this fellow and see the world.

 And so, she did.